 There are more than 200 test centers in Austria and roughly 200 centers in other countries.

 In India, there are two OSD centers in Chandigarh and Bangalore.

 6. ÖIF – Austrian Integration Fund

-Established in 1960, The ÖIF is a partner of the Federal Ministry for Europe, Integration and Foreign Affairs along with many responsible authorities on migration and integration in Austria.
+Established in 1960, The ÖIF is a partner of the Federal Ministry for Europe, Integration and Foreign Affairs, and many responsible authorities on migration and integration in Austria.

-The Austrian Integration Fund (ÖIF) refunds up to 50% of the German course fees on the successful completion of the A2/A3 test.
+The Austrian Integration Fund (ÖIF) refunds up to 50% of the German course fees on successfully completing the A2/A3 test.